 TTFB stands for time to first byte.
 This metric reflects how fast a user starts to receive the content after they’ve opened a website.
 Server response time is one of the crucial web performance indicators which contributes to reaching a better PageSpeed Insights score.
 Store owners know perfectly well why they should aspire to the highest grade: to enhance both Google rankings and the customer experience.

-Working on reducing TTFB is a complex task.
-There could be numerous reasons affecting it linked with a web server, caching strategy, database configuration, and so forth.
-In this article, we’ll define major issues and ways to improve TTFB for Magento stores.
+Reducing TTFB is a complex task.
+There could be numerous reasons affecting it linked to a web server, caching strategy, database configuration, and, surely, the code itself.
+In this article, we’ll discuss profiling tools, define major issues, and find ways to improve TTFB for Magento stores.

 When a person opens a website, 200+ database queries, API calls, PHP operations, and other processes start immediately.
 Put simply, three major tasks together make time to first byte:

 - a request is sent to the server;

 - the request is processing; a response is generating;

 - the response is fetched to the client.

 As soon as the user gets the very first byte of content, the “stopwatch” stops.

 So, what is good TTFB?
 Some time ago, Google recommended aiming for 200 milliseconds (or 0.2 seconds) or less.
 As of now (January 2024), the requirement is less strict: if the Magento server response time is